The Essential Guide to Building a Brand Identity That Feels Like You

 3. Define Your Brand Personality and Voice

 Your personality is the emotional core of your brand.
 Your voice is the expression of that personality.
-First-time female founders often underestimate how much consistency in tone affects customer trust.
+Many female founders often underestimate how much consistency in tone affects customer trust.

 Once you define a brand personality and voice that feel aligned with you, your communication will always feel intentional, not improvised on the spot.